 A completed application should include the following:

-Official transcripts (undergraduate and graduate) must be submitted directly from the Registrar’s Office from ALL colleges and universities attended.
+Official transcripts (undergraduate and graduate) must be uploaded directly to the online portal from ALL colleges and universities attended.

 Results of your Graduate Record Examination (GRE) General Test Scores.